 Twins with Autism Benefit from Therapy and Moms Boundless Love

 Alisha’s twin sons Xander and Royal were diagnosed with autism when they were 4 years old.
-Today, they are 11 and thriving with the help of theirdevoted mom, behavioral therapists, and Dr. Andrew Martinez, a psychologist and program director at the Comprehensive Autism Program at The Children’s Hospital of San Antonio.
+Today, they are 11 and thriving with the help of their devoted mom, behavioral therapists, and Dr. Andrew Martinez, a psychologist and program director at the Comprehensive Autism Program at CHRISTUS Children's.
 We asked Alisha to share her experience through the following Q&A.

 When and how did you first find out about your children’s diagnosis?
 I noticed significant delays in developmental milestones and behaviors with my twins at a very young age.
 Speech, smiling, eating, and drinking were minimal to nonexistent.
 They also displayed daily, repetitive unique, rhythmic mannerisms, motions, and patterns.
 Those were some of the cues that gave me enough concern to suspect the twins may have autism.